microsoft/onnxruntime/docs/TVM_EP.md

 <br>

 - `executor` is executor type used by TVM.
 There is choice between two types: GraphExecutor and VirtualMachine which are corresponded to "graph" and "vm" tags.
 VirtualMachine is used by default.
-- `so_folder` is path to folder with set of files (.ro-, .so-files and weights) obtained after model tuning.
+- `so_folder` is path to folder with set of files (.ro-, .so/.dll-files and weights) obtained after model tuning.
 It uses these files for executor compilation instead of onnx-model.
 But the latter is still needed for ONNX Runtime.
 - `check_hash` means that it is necessary to perform a HASH check for the model obtained in the `so_folder` parameter.
 It is `False` by default.
 - `hash_file_path` is path to file that contains the pre-computed HASH for the ONNX model which result of tuning locates in the path passed by `so_folder` parameter.
   If an empty string was passed as this value, then the file will be searched in the folder that was passed in the `so_folder` parameter.